-Iran looks east after China-led bloc Oks entry | Malay Mail
+Iran looks east after China-led bloc OKs entry | Malay Mail

-TEHRAN, Sept 18 — Iran today hailed its acceptance into a China and Russia-led bloc, an eastward turn it sees as opening access to major world markets and a counter to crippling Western sanctions.
+TEHRAN, Sept 19 — Iran on Saturday hailed its acceptance into a China and Russia-led bloc, an eastward turn it sees as opening access to major world markets and a counter to crippling Western sanctions.

 Conservative and reformist newspapers showed rare unity in welcoming the outcome of a conference in Dushanbe on Friday at which members of the Shanghai Cooperation Organisation endorsed Iran’s future membership in the bloc.